saifr1992/MapPanning/README.md

 # MapPanning
 ## How to run the app?

-Please use visual studio 2019,
-Using a map in IOS and Android https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/setup
+Please use Visual studio 2019.
+You can also use the map in IOS and Android https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/setup